 11 Reasons Your Pothos Not Growing (Have Solution)

-Pothos, or Devil’s Ivy, are famous for their sturdiness, making them among the most popular indoor plants.
+Pothos, or Devil’s Ivy, is famous for its sturdiness, making it among the most popular indoor plants.
 However, external elements, such as light and infestation, may result in your Pothos plant not growing or growing too slowly.

 Water